 Whether you’re planning to move abroad, settle in France for a new life with your family, pursue your studies, learn another language or boost you career...
-HSBC France is at your side to support you in all your projects, all over the world.
+HSBC Continental Europe is at your side to support you in all your projects, all over the world.

 Each year, millions of expatriates move abroad to try their luck in a new country or region, so why not you?
 Wherever life takes you, your international bank is here to help get ready to move and to make your new home a success.

-What are the advantages of being an international customer at HSBC France?
+What are the advantages of being an international customer at HSBC Continental Europe?